franklinselva/industrial-robot-arm-ros2/README.md

  - Moveit2 on ROS2 Jazzy might face issues when running demo.launch.py.
 You can refer to the issue [moveit/moveit2#2734](https://github.com/moveit/moveit2/issues/2734)
  - The action servers `detect_screws` and `change_tool` are mocked for demonstration purposes.
 Thus the implementaion is not much reliable.
 It may fail in some cases.
 The actual idea is to define the action servers to combine for `srv` and `action`.
 This may be improved in the future.

+### Improvements

+ - The task planner can be improved to handle more complex tasks.
+ - The action servers mock can be replaced with actual implementations.